 Medicare Advantage is a type of Medicare health plan offered by a private company that contracts with Medicare to provide all Part A and Part B benefits.
 Medicare Advantage Plans include Health Maintenance Organizations, Preferred Provider Organizations, Private Fee-for-Service Plans, Special Needs Plans, and Medicare Medical Savings Account Plans.
-If you are enrolled in a Medicare Advantage Plan, your Medicare services are covered through that plan, and are not paid for under Original Medicare.
-Most Medicare Advantage Plans offer prescription drug coverage.
+If you are enrolled in a Medicare Advantage Plan, your Medicare services are covered through that plan and are not paid for under Original Medicare.
+Most Medicare Advantage Plans offer prescription drug coverage products.

 Medicare Advantage Plans cover all Medicare services.
 Most Medicare Advantage Plans also offer extra coverage, such as vision, hearing, and dental coverage.

 Medicare pays a fixed amount for your care each month to the companies offering Medicare Advantage Plans.
 These companies must follow rules set by Medicare.

 Each Medicare Advantage Plan can charge different out-of-pocket costs and can also have different rules for how you get services.
 These rules can change each year and may include whether you need a referral to see a specialist or whether you are enrolled in a plan which requires you to use a network of doctors, facilities, or suppliers for non-emergency/non-urgent care.

 Your out-of-pocket costs in a Medicare Advantage Plan depend on:

 A Medicare Supplement Insurance (Medigap) policy is sold by a private company, and can help pay certain health care costs that Original Medicare does not cover (co-payments, co-insurance, and deductibles).